angelacao8/angelacao8.github.io/index.md

 ## Angela Y. Cao

 Hi, I am a senior at [Emory](https://www.emory.edu/home/index.html) pursuing a B.A. in Linguistics and Math.
-I am interested in theoretical linguistics and applications of the semantics-pragmatics interface in AI.
+I am interested in formal linguistics, causal language, and applications of the semantics-pragmatics interface in AI.

 ### Research
 Currently, I am completing an honors thesis advised by Dr. Jinho Choi and Dr. Gregor Williamson.
 We are working on Graph Reasoning for Inference Driven Dialogue (GRIDD) for [Emora](http://nlp.mathcs.emory.edu/members.html).